elleen/elleen.github.io/index.md

 ---
 # Hi!

-I'm currently a software engineer at [Square](https://squareup.com/) working on the (user) auth team in Atlanta.
-Previously, I was an undergrad at Northeastern University and got my BS in computer science.
-During that time, I did some research focusing on mobile privacy (specifically, media exfiltration from apps) and interned at a couple of swell startups. 👩🏻‍💻
+I'm currently a software engineer at [Block](https://block.xyz/).
+I currently work on [Cash App's](https://cash.app/) marketing engineering team, and have also worked on [Square's](https://squareup.com/us/en) (user) authentication team.

+Before all that, I did my undergrad at Northeastern University and got my BS in computer science.
+During that time, I did some research focusing on mobile privacy (specifically, media exfiltration from apps) and interned at a couple of swell startups.

 ---

 ### Work
-**Square** · Atlanta, GA
+**Block** · Atlanta, GA
 *Software Engineer*
-Aug 2018 - present
 Doing cool stuff!

 **College of Computer and Information Science (Northeastern University)** · Boston, MA
 *Research Assistant*